georgekimaninjoroge/Meridian/README.md

 release cycle measured in quarters because the vendor has no competitive pressure once the contract is signed.

-Meridian's bet is narrower than "build a better LMS."
-It's that a live classroom should be something a teacher starts the same way they'd start a phone call — not something that requires a room booking, a verification step, or a separate piece of conferencing software duct-taped to a course portal.
+Meridian's premise: a live classroom should be something a teacher starts the same way they'd start a phone call — not something that requires a room booking, a verification step, or a separate piece of conferencing software duct-taped to a course portal.

 ---